inventree/inventree-website/extend/app.md

 ### Features

+Core app features include:

 - View and edit part and stock information with a blazingly fast interface
 - Perform stock control actions on the go
-- Barcode integrations simply stock operations
+- Barcode integrations simplify stock operations
 - Receive purchase orders and check in stock items
-- And many more!

 ### Download